 Completing your degree is just one step towards your career goals.
 To help bridge that gap, Business and Economics students are provided with a wide range of extracurricular support programs specially designed to develop their skills in preparation for entry into the workforce.

-During Make the Most of Melbourne orientation week, new students from the Bachelor of Commerce and Melbourne Business School's Masters programs were introduced to the Personal Effectiveness Program (PEP).
+During Make the Most of Melbourne orientation week, new students from the Bachelor of Commerce and Melbourne Business School's Masters programs were introduced to the Personal Effectiveness Program (now Skills Workshops).
 Clare Harper (Manager, Student Employability and Enrichment) explains that the program has been implemented with students' future employability in mind.

 "We introduced the Personal Effectiveness Program to give our students the opportunity to develop key soft skills that we know employers are looking for," she said.

 "By participating in the extra-curricular PEP workshops,our students can complement their academic learning and enhance their employability by improving essential skills such as teamwork, critical thinking and networking."